Steel is a major commodity in the Global Economy, and the factors that influence steel prices are often complex.

 You can also ask the builder directly if they are providing a pre-tariff price and determine what additional fees you should expect.

 CDMG offers transparent, trustworthy design services for metal buildings of all sizes.
-If you are considering a new building construction, consider contacting CDMG for a quote from a design firm with an outstanding track record of client satisfaction.
+If you are considering a new building construction, consider contacting CDMG for an accurate building estimate from a design firm with an outstanding track record of client satisfaction.

 Should I Wait to Construct my Metal Building Until the Price of Steel Stabilizes?